Did any of you catch a glimpse of these tang yuan on Mediacorp’s Channel 8 News a few days ago?

 These tang yuan are very easy to make – you can make the dough in under 20 mins!
 Yes, it’s that fast!
 It is usually the coloring part that is more time consuming.

-For coloring of the tang yuan dough, you can use red yeast powder to tint it pink.
-For the snort and ears, you can add a little pink food gel color.
-If you are not comfortable with food coloring, you can do without it too!
+For coloring of the tang yuan dough, you can use pink food coloring to tint it pink.
+For a healthier, natural way, you can try red yeast powder, but it may have a darker shade of pink.
+For the snort and ears, you can add a little more pink food gel color.

 For drawing of the eyes, you can add a little water to bamboo charcoal powder.
 Just a few drops will do, as we need a thick consistency to draw it on.